East Bay Bike Path

 - The path then passes through a heavily wooded corridor of the bikeway and Haines State Park, which has picnic facilities and access to the water.
 Along the way the path crosses Crescent View Avenue.
 Turning right off the bikeway will take you to Crescent Park and a historic 1895 Looff carousel.

 - Upon entering Barrington, you'll pass a number of interpretive signs along the path that identify nearby historical features.
-A good excuse to take a break!

 - Continuing south, the path takes you toward Bristol and passes through less densely populated areas, with the occasional sweeping view of Narragansett Bay.
 Take a break and stroll along a long boardwalk built by the Audubon Society of Rhode Island, which leads to the water's edge.
 On the other side, a path leads up to the organization's environmental center.